-At Newydd Housing Association we have three directorates to the management structure all overseen by the Chief Executive, Paul Roberts.
+At Newydd Housing Association we have four directorates to the management structure all overseen by the Chief Executive, Paul Roberts.

 Paul Roberts BSc (Hons), FCIH, MRICS

 been Newydd Housing Association’s Chief Executive since 1992.
 Paul served on